milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 Overall, i had fun, and i hope to see you again in another repository, hopefully one much more readable and clean than this.
 Have a good day, remember to drink water, and always give up your seat in public transport for those who need it :) (otherwise ur not my friend).

-Final Placing: 1716th place out of 2687 participants, 36th percentile.
+Final Placing 🏅: 1716th place out of 2687 participants, 36th percentile.